PIMRL: Physics-Informed Multi-Scale Recurrent Learning for Burst-Sampled Spatiotemporal Dynamics: Methodology

-As shown in Figure \ref{mainmodel1}, the PIMRL framework comprises two key components: the micro-scale module and the macro-scale module.
-The message-passing mechanism is an interaction between the micro-module and the macro-module.
-The information transmitted includes physical knowledge learned by the micro-module and corrections applied to the macro-module.
-Additionally, the macro-module also passes information to future iterations of the micro-module.
+As shown in Figure \ref{mainmodel1}, PIMRL consists of two main components: a macro-scale module and a micro-scale module.
+The macro-module performs fast, coarse-grained inference in the latent space with large time steps, accelerating prediction and reducing error accumulation.
+The micro-module conducts fine-grained reasoning and adjusts the latent historical states.
+The message-passing mechanism enables interaction between these modules: the micro-module provides physical knowledge and correction signals to the macro-module, while the macro-module passes updated information to guide future micro-module iterations.

-PIMRL is designed to achieve long-term prediction of spatiotemporal dynamics.
 PIMRL operates in a recursive manner, involving rollouts at the micro-module level, the macro-module level, and the overall framework level.
-Only the output from the macro-module contributes to the final output of the PIMRL framework and is used to compute the loss for training the entire framework, whereas the output from the micro-module serves as intermediate variables within the framework.
-And the message-passing mechanism is described as follows: \begin{itemize} \item Firstly, the micro-module rollout is a simple autoregressive process with time step $\delta t$, where the output at the previous time step serves as the input for the next time step.
+Only the output from the macro-module contributes to the final output of the PIMRL framework and is used to compute the loss for training the entire framework, whereas the output from the micro-module refines and updates the latent historical states.
+The message-passing mechanism we proposed is described as follows:

+\begin{itemize} \item Firstly, the micro-module rollout is a simple autoregressive process with time step $\delta t$, where the output at the previous time step serves as the input for the next step.

 \item When the micro-module is involved in the prediction, for every $k$ steps of micro-module with $\delta t$ like Equation \ref{eq2}, the final output of micro-module is passed to the macro-module, and at this point, the output from the macro-module serves as the output of the entire PIMRL model shown as Equation \ref{eq3}.
 When the micro-module is not involved in the prediction, the macro-module rollout is a simple autoregressive process with time step $\Delta t$.